krukle/treasure-locating-device/README.md

 # treasure-locating-device
-Logic test received at a work interview
+Logic test received for a job application